GitauHarrison/notes/02_django/01_getting_started.md

 >>>
 ```

 My OS currently has Python3.8.10.
-In your terminal, I will be on VS Code's terminal, create a django folder to get started by running:
+In your terminal, I will be on VS Code's terminal, create a Django folder to get started by running:

 ```python
 $ mkdir demo_project